KyleBooth/vrp-simulation/README.md

 ### Running the simulator:

-Running the simulator is very easy.
-Simple navigate to the directory and run the following in terminal:
+Running the simulator is simple.
+Navigate to the directory and run the following in terminal:

 ```console
 python main.py `<cycles>` `<vehicles>` `<tasks>`